kartikbandarwad99/Minitorch/Readme.md

 **Solution**: Reviewed and corrected the backward pass implementations in tensor operations to ensure accurate gradient propagation.

 ### ↩️ Backpropagation
-**Exploding Gradients**: High learning rates caused gradients to explode, resulting in loss values reaching inf or nan.
+**Exploding Gradients**: High learning rates and random normal weight initialization in Linear layers caused gradients to explode, resulting in loss values reaching inf or nan.

-**Solution**: Reduced the learning rate, implemented proper weight initialization to stabilize training.
+Solution: Reduced the learning rate and implemented proper weight initialization by multiplying weights with a scaling factor to stabilize training.

 ## 🚧 Work in Progress